 During the year, no Director had a material interest in a contract to which the Company was a party (other than their own letter of appointment), except for Mr Desai who is a substantial shareholder in, director of and an employee of Funding Circle Limited which provides loan origination and servicing services to the Company.
-Mr Desai resigned as director subsequent to the year-end on 18 May 2017.
+Mr Patel is an employee of Funding Circle Limited.